Alternate History: Up to Issue #21, the comic is set in the year 200X like the first game. The comic began in 2011.

 Darker and Edgier: The Curse of Ra Moon arc.
 The global blackout at the end of the prelude causes, among other things, ships to become stranded at sea, motor vehicles and planes to crash, and hospital power to fail in the middle of surgery.
 And the instigator Ra Moon?
 It's doing all this For the Evulz.

-And then there the backstory of Ra Moon coming to Earth and manipulation a premitive society to worship and even kill for him before destroying said civilization when it wasn't suiting his needs fast enough.
-As well as the flashback of Dr. Light's friend who were exploring the ruins where Ra Moon layed with other explorers.
+And then there the backstory of Ra Moon coming to Earth and manipulation a primitive society to worship and even kill for him before destroying said civilization when it wasn't suiting his needs fast enough.
+As well as the flashback of Dr. Light's friend who was exploring the ruins where Ra Moon was with other explorers.
 The EMP field crashed their helicopter resorting in many deaths and said friend losing an arm.

 Deconstruction: This adaptation takes a more realistic approach to the Classic series' events and shows its consequences: